 4. Ask your doctor about Group B streptococcus (GBS).

 About 1 in 4 women carry GBS but do not feel sick but an easy swab test near the end of your pregnancy will show if you are infected.
 Talk to your doctor about how to protect your baby during labour.

 5. Talk to your doctor about vaccinations.

+A key aspect of preventing pregnancy infections is getting vaccinated.
 Some vaccines are recommended before you become pregnant, during pregnancy, or right after delivery.
 Having the right vaccinations at the right time can help keep you healthy.

 6. Get tested for sexually transmitted infections (STIs).

 Some people that have STIs do not feel sick or have any symptoms.
 It is important to know if you have an STI when you’re pregnant because this can have serious effects on you and your baby.

 This is especially true for infections like chickenpox or rubella.
 Chickenpox can cause pregnancy complications/birth defects & rubella can put you at risk for miscarriage or stillbirth.
 The same applies to COVID-19.